What can be sampled locally?: Lower bounds

-\ifabs{}{ We follow the approaches in~\cite{sly2010computational, sly2014counting, galanis2015inapproximability, galanis2016inapproximability} for the computational phase transition.
+\begin{theorem} Let $\Delta\ge3$ and $\lambda>\lambda_c(\Delta)$.
+Let $\epsilon>0$ be a sufficiently small constant.
+For all $N>0$ there exists a graph $\mathcal{G}$ on $\Theta(N)$ vertices with maximum degree $\Delta$ and diameter $\Diam(\mathcal{G})=\Omega(N^{1/11})$ such that for the hardcore model on $\mathcal{G}$ with fugacity $\lambda$, any $t$-round protocol that samples within total variation distance $\epsilon$ from the Gibbs distribution $\mu=\mu_\mathcal{G}$ must have $t=\Omega(\Diam(\mathcal{G}))$. \end{theorem} We follow the approaches in~\cite{Cai:2016:BSB:2912239.2912263,sly2010computational, sly2014counting, galanis2015inapproximability, galanis2016inapproximability} for the computational phase transition.
 The network $\mathcal{G}=H^G$ is constructed by lifting a graph $H$ with a gadget $G$, such that sampling from the hardcore model on $H^G$ with $\lambda>\lambda_c(\Delta)$ effectively samples a maximum cut in $H$.
 We choose $H$ to be an even cycle, in which the maximum cut imposes a long-range correlation among vertices.
 And to sample with such a long-range correlation, the sampling algorithm must not be local.

-Unlike the results of~\cite{sly2010computational, sly2014counting, galanis2015inapproximability, galanis2016inapproximability} which are for computational complexity of approximate counting, here we prove unconditional lower bounds for sampling in the \LOCAL{} model.
+Unlike the results of~\cite{Cai:2016:BSB:2912239.2912263,sly2010computational, sly2014counting, galanis2015inapproximability, galanis2016inapproximability} which are for computational complexity of approximate counting, here we prove unconditional lower bounds for sampling in the \LOCAL{} model.
 Our lower bound is due to the long-range correlations in the random max-cut rather than the computational complexity of optimization.
 Technical-wise, this means that in addition to show that a max-cut in $H$ is sampled, we also need that the sampled max-cut is distributed almost uniformly.